nathanielc/morgoth/sphinx/_build/html/_sources/configuration.txt

 metrics
 -------

-In this section you define what Morgoth will do with each of the metrics it receives.
+In this section you define what morgoth will do with each of the metrics it receives.

 Lets look an incomplete starting metrics config: